Texas Prompt Payment Law

 - The early payment is required to comply with accounting principles at fiscal year-end.

-Any other exceptions must show benefit to UTSA and be pre-approved in writing by the Director of DTS, the Assistant Vice President – Business Services or the Associate Vice President for Financial Affairs/Controller (AVPFA/Controller).
+Any other exceptions must show benefit to UTSA and be pre-approved in writing by the director of DTS, the assistant vice president for Supply Chain or the senior associate vice president for Financial Affairs and deputy chief financial officer (SAVPFA).

 - There is a bona fide dispute with the vendor;